sapthasv/Text_extraction_from_image/README.md

 Kindly ensure you have the following installed on your machine:

- Python 3 and above
+ Python 3 and above,
- Tesseract
+ Tesseract,
- Regexp
+ Regexp,
- OpenCV
+ OpenCV,
- Datefinder
+ Datefinder,
  An IDE or Editor of your choice

 #Simple ocr model for text extraction from the image file.